EmiilsP/Loan/README.txt

     *Better response handling in success/error cases
     *Additional endpoints (for example, createPerson)

+Guide lines:
+To run simply implement project (build gradle and build project) and press run.
+No extra steps.
+Need at least Java 11 version.

 Test data generated in homework\loan\src\main\resources\data.sql which can be used for endpoint testing.
 In homework\loan\src\main\resources\application.properties can configure limits for loan applications